 Advocacy Journey

 The Washington CMV Project was founded in February 2020.
-Since then, we have worked toward CMV screening within Washington State.
+Since then, we have worked toward CMV education and screening within Washington State.

 Technical Advisory Committee and Recommendation to Washington State Board of Health - September 2022